damey2011/django-bloxby/README.rst

         print(template.sites_lastupdate_on)

-    # To get your data in JSON
+    # To get your data in JSON in an API view

     json_templates = UserTemplateSerializer(templates, many=True).data